waltsims/k-wave-python/docs/development/development_environment.rst

 - **Integration testing**: k-Wave-python tests output .h5 files that are passed to the k-Wave binaries and ensures that they match the output of the original k-Wave.
   This testing compares the output for many of the example scripts from the original k-Wave package.
   Hash values of the reference output ``.h5`` file from MATLAB examples are generated and stored in ``.json`` files in ``tests/reference_outputs/``.
-  This ``.json`` files are contained in the code repository and do not need to be generated.
+  These ``.json`` files are stored in the code repository and do not need to be regenerated.
   Since these files are generated from the original k-Wave package, they only need to be updated when a new release of k-Wave is made.

 **Matlab reference file generation** is a bit involved process.
 Below are the steps that describe the process.